If you’re a fan of Star Wars, you might be reminded of the line where Princess Leah asks….

 - Congenital Stationary Night Blindness

-We here at IndulgeYourPet, encourage any new pet owner to take a moment and consider purchasing a pet insurance policy on their new loved one.
+This is why we at IndulgeYourPet encourage any new pet owner to take a moment and consider purchasing a pet insurance policy for their new loved one.